younata/personal_knowledge/src/programming/swift/vapor.md

 # Vapor

-Vapor is one of two swift web frameworks to have gained traction (the other is Kitura, from IBM).
-It appears that vapor has slightly more documentation available that Kitura does, so I use vapor.
+Vapor is one of two swift web frameworks to have gained traction (the other is [Kitura](https://github.com/Kitura/Kitura)).
+Both have their rough edges and reasons to use or not use them.
+I have slightly more experience with Vapor.
+Though Kitura feels more native-swift.

-However, Vapor still has PLENTY of rough edges that make it a pain in the ass to develop against.

 ## Specify the http status error